Southern Lehigh High School

-Southern Lehigh High School is a four-year public high school located in Center Valley, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.
+Southern Lehigh High School is a four-year public high school located in Center Valley, Pennsylvania, in the Lehigh Valley region of eastern Pennsylvania, United States.
 It is the only high school in the Southern Lehigh School District.

-As of the 2023-24 school year, the school had an enrollment of 1,014 students, according to National Center for Education Statistics data.
+As of the 2024–25 school year, the school had an enrollment of 1,013 students, according to National Center for Education Statistics data.

 The school's mascot is the Spartan, and the school colors are blue and white.

 History

 Southern Lehigh High School was built in 1955.
 Prior to its construction, some students in the district attended high school at William Allen High School in Allentown while others attended Coopersburg High School, which closed when Southern Lehigh High School opened in 1955.

 Athletics

 Southern Lehigh High School is a member of the Pennsylvania Interscholastic Athletic Association's District XI and most of its sports compete in the Colonial League.
 Southern Lehigh High School is one of eleven Lehigh Valley-area high schools with an ice hockey team; it competes in the Lehigh Valley Scholastic Ice Hockey League.
 In 2022, the team made school history by winning their first ever LVSHL District Championship.